ThoSe1990/cwt-cucumber/README.md

 ### Hooks

 Hooks are executed before and after each scenario or step.
 The implementation is pretty straightforward.
-Just use the dedicated hook defines and give the hook a unique function name (remove the comments to see the prints):
+Just use the dedicated hook defines and give the hook a unique function name (in the current examples I commented the prints, uncomment them if you want to see):

 ```cpp
 // ./examples/cpp/step_definition.cpp: